 1. Complete an application and essay.

-2. Mail a copy of your transcript (which should include your SAT and/or ACT score) to:
+2. Provide a copy of your transcript (which should include your SAT and/or ACT score):

 Via Credit Union